frontwork-org/frontwork/DOCUMENTATION.md

 From a Scope you can get the value with the get() method.

+### Header Limitations
+For security reasons, browsers do not expose certain parts of the HTTP request, such as headers or the exact request body, to client-side JavaScript.

 ## 6. Response
 The class "FrontworkResponse" contains information about the data you want to sent to the user.